fishinwind/workshop/rst/section_1/week1-class3.rst

 Place the answers to these in the bash script:

-    1. write a bash script that you can run to list only the 2 most recently modified files in a given directory (using what you've learned in this class)
-    2. make that script executable (use google to learn how to do this).

-    3. With `head`, you can see the first line of a file with head -n1.
-       How can you see all of a file *except* the first line.

-    4. Without using your history, how few keystrokes can you use to run the following command (must work from any directory)?

-        ls /opt/bio-workshop/data/lamina.bed

-    5. How few keystrokes can you do #4 using your history?

-    6. To learn about piping (|), use cowsay to:
+    1. To learn about piping (|), use cowsay to:

        a. show your current working directory
        b. tell  you the number of lines in /opt/bio-workshop/data/lamina.bed
        c. tell you the most recently modified file (or directory) in $HOME

+    2. write a bash script that you can run to list only the 2 most recently modified files in a given directory (using what you've learned in this class)
+    3. make that script executable (use google to learn how to do this).

+    4. With `head`, you can see the first line of a file with head -n1.
+       How can you see all of a file *except* the first line. (use google)

+    5. Without using your history, how few keystrokes can you use to run the following command (must work from any directory)?

+        ls /opt/bio-workshop/data/lamina.bed

+    6. How few keystrokes can you do #4 using your history?